Branding & Positioning

 Why timing matters in early-stage marketing

-Pre-product-market fit: minimum viable brand
+Pre-product-market-fit: minimum viable brand

 In the pre-PMF stage, your primary job is learning.
 Your product will change.
 Your ideal customer profile will evolve.
 Your value proposition will sharpen through countless customer conversations.

-Essential brand elements pre-PMF:
+Essential brand elements pre-PMF

-• Logo and basic visual identity: simple, memorable, easy to reproduce across channels
+• Logo and basic visual identity: Simple, memorable, easy to reproduce across channels

-• Clear value proposition: one sentence that explains what you do and for whom
+• Clear value proposition: One sentence that explains what you do and for whom

-• Consistent tone of voice: professional but authentic, matching your founding team's personality
+• Consistent tone of voice: Professional but authentic, matching your founding team's personality

 The investment split at this stage should heavily favour product development and customer discovery.
 When founders work with a fractional CMO during pre-PMF, the focus is typically on messaging validation and go-to-market strategy rather than brand building.